fluidity-money/passport.superposition.so/README.md

 then confirms local balances, and gradually moves balances in different buckets denominated by the hash of each step in the application.

+Multiple facets are made available that can be used with the proxy contract.
+The facets after admin are not supported for end users, and the contract tests to see if the invocation was reentrant.
+If that's the case, then it doesn't attempt to decompress the calldata.

 ## Diagram

 ### High level infrastructure diagram